Dubuque-based manufacturer reports quarterly loss of nearly $26 million

-A Dubuque-based manufacturing company this afternoon reported a nearly $26 million net loss for its fourth quarter and an even larger deficit for the fiscal year as a whole.
+A Dubuque-based manufacturing company on Monday reported a nearly $26 million net loss for its fourth quarter and an even larger deficit for the fiscal year as a whole.

 For the full fiscal year, which also wrapped up June 30, Flexsteel had net sales of $366.9 million, down 17% from $443.6 million one year prior.
 The company’s net loss for the full year was $26.8 million, an improvement over last year’s total loss of $32.6 million.